ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 I recently got to thinking about how a college professor could **detect whether or not students were cheating on a class exam**.
 Of course, the only way to definitively accuse a student of cheating is to observe them cheating in the moment.
 That is, observe them looking at another student's exam, for example.
 Still, there had to be some **statistical ways to determine whether cheating had occurred during the exam** even if you can't prove which students were responsible.

 The idea would be fairly simple.
-From here on out, **pretend you're the professor of your favorite course** (and comment that course below!)
+From here on out, **pretend you're the professor of your favorite course** (and comment that course below!).

-**First**, you would randomize students to seats on exam day, perhaps alphabetically or project a randomized seating chart for students to follow.
+* **First**, you would randomize students to seats on exam day, perhaps alphabetically or project a randomized seating chart for students to follow.

-**Second**, after the exam, you would count how many pairs of students (students sitting right next to each other) had the **exact same score** on their exams.
+* **Second**, after the exam, you would count how many pairs of students (students sitting right next to each other) had the **exact same score** on their exams.

-**Third**, you would ask yourself if that many pairs with identical scores was **"normal"** or if it was too high to be a concidence.
+* **Third**, you would ask yourself if that many pairs with identical scores was **"normal"** or if it was too high to be a concidence.

 Seems simple enough?
 Cool!
 Let's talk about some of the details and run through an example.